learning-zone/angular-basics/README.md

 ```
 #### Q. What is subscribing?
 An Observable instance begins publishing values only when someone subscribes to it.
 So you need to subscribe by calling the **subscribe()** method of the instance, passing an observer object to receive the notifications.
-Let's take an example of creating and subscribing to a simple observable, with an observer that logs the received message to the console.

 ```javascript
 Creates an observable sequence of 5 integers, starting from 1 const source = range(1, 5);